 Proper TLS implementation doesn't leave you vulnerable to man-in-the-middle attacks.

-IVPN has acceptable security.
+IVPN has excellent security.
 It doesn't leak your IP address or DNS queries while you're connected to it, and it has proper TLS implementation, protecting you from man-in-the-middle attacks.
-Unfortunately, its kill switch doesn't work as intended, as it leaks some unencrypted traffic upon rebooting your system.
-This is a concern if you need all your traffic to be encrypted after a system crash.
+Also, its kill switch works properly, so your data won't leak outside the VPN tunnel if your internet reconnects or if you restart your system.

 Proper TLS implementation doesn't leave you vulnerable to man-in-the-middle attacks.